 The intonation is the ability for a note to be in tune, not too high, not too low.

-The violin doesn’t have any frets or keys; the board is smooth.
-It is where the violinist puts his or her finger to stop the string that gives the pitch of the note.
-If the finger is placed slightly higher or lower (a millimeter is enough), the note is out of tune.
+The violin has no frets or keys; the board is smooth.
+It is where the violinist puts his or her finger to stop the string that gives the note’s pitch.
+The note is out of tune if the finger is placed slightly higher or lower (a millimeter is enough).
 How can a violinist play in tune, then?

 And many people say that a violinist will never play really in tune…

-Not only a violinist has to overcome the absence of frets or keys, but the room he or she has to fit a finger proportionally shrinks or tapers the more the note is high…
+Not only does a violinist have to overcome the absence of frets or keys, but the room he or she has to fit a finger proportionally shrinks or tapers the more the note is high…

-Playing more than one note at the same time is difficult on the violin.
+Playing more than one note simultaneously is difficult on the violin.
 That is why the violin is considered a monodic instrument (an instrument that plays a single voice).
 That is why pieces with chords and double stops on the violin are considered difficult up to virtuosic.

-On the other hand, playing a chord is basic on the piano, and is learned early.
+On the other hand, playing a chord is essential on the piano and is learned early.

 Playing both hands at the same time on the violin vs on the piano

-Now, some say that it is difficult to play two hands at the same time on the piano.
+Now, some say it is challenging to play two hands simultaneously on the piano.
 That is for sure something tricky to learn.
 But let’s not forget that on the violin as well the two hands have to move at the same time to do different tasks.
 One has to produce the sound, the other one has to stop the strings.
-And the more you progress on the violin, the more you will have to play several voices at the same time as well.
+And the more you progress on the violin, the more you will have to play several voices simultaneously.
 So I don’t think this is a difficulty that learning the piano has that learning the violin hasn’t.

-Different styles of music: what can be easily played on the violin vs on the piano?
+Different styles of music: what can be easily played on the violin vs on the piano to start?

 Ok, the learning curve is steeper for the violin, nobody will deny that.
 But what now?

-When the technic is gradually mastered, now comes the music.
-And that is the real subject.
-Music is never really mastered, no matter how long we study, learn and play.
+When the technique is gradually mastered, now comes the music.
+And that is the actual subject.
+No matter how long we study, learn, and play, music is never really got.
 And playing the piano leads to learning, reading, and playing masterpieces that have lived through centuries.
-A lifelong career won’t be enough to understand, play, share and learn anything, be it on the violin or the piano.
+A lifelong career won’t be enough to understand, play, share, and learn anything, whether on the violin or the piano.

 It all comes down to your expectations.
 What are they?